 You may be able to access bevacizumab if your ovarian cancer returns (recurs) and is platinum-resistant (where platinum-based chemotherapy has stopped working).

-- Access in Wales and Northern Ireland
+- Access in Northern Ireland

 If your tumour tests positive for HRD you can access olaparib with bevacizumab as a maintenance treatment from your first–line of treatment onwards.